How Do Progressive Web Apps Really Compare to Native Apps?

 Native applications are found and installed through an app store, such as Google Play or Apple’s iOS App Store.
 App Stores act as a massive shopping window, the gateway towards all services and content people consume on their mobile devices.

 The opportunity for app owners is considerable.
-If you make a good job of App Store Optimization (ASO) you can introduce your brand to new users that are searching for related keywords.
-If you have an existing brand you can count on people looking you up on the stores too, which happens a lot nowadays, with apps being a modern consumer expectation for digital businesses.
+If you do App Store Optimization well, you can introduce your brand to new users that are searching for related keywords.
+If you have an existing brand, you can count on people looking you up on the stores too, which happens a lot nowadays with apps being a modern consumer expectation for digital businesses.

 Once installed, the app will appear on the user’s home screen with a recognizable icon and text label that can capture the attention of the user whilst they scroll through their home screen.
 It really is valuable real estate.

-PWAs, on the other hand, help you avoid dealing with the process of app store submission.
-Instead, PWAs run on the mobile device’s browser.
+PWAs, on the other hand, run on the mobile device’s browser.
 The Financial Times PWA is a good example of this:

 As you can see in this example, The Financial Times' PWA looks very similar to what you'd expect an app to look like.